roymichaels/lifepilotai/README.md

 npm run lint
 ```

+## Instagram Agent

+The `InstagramAgent` module in `src/agents/InstagramAgent.ts` provides a
+foundation for an autonomous Instagram assistant.
+It discovers fast-growing
+accounts in a chosen niche, analyses their content and stores daily content
+ideas in a local SQLite database.
+The agent runs entirely offline but is
+designed to be extended with features like Waku messaging or NFT mechanics.

 ## Brain prompt configuration

 The prompts and behaviour used by Aura are defined under `src/brain/`.
 Each